globalcitizen/zomia/README.md

 The easiest way to run the game is to download one of the [releases](https://github.com/globalcitizen/zomia/releases).

 There are two kinds of releases:
- * Platform-specific releases (win32, etc.)
+ * Platform-specific releases (Windows, OSX, etc.).
+These run just like a native application.
- * Love file releases (runs anywhere, if you have [Love 0.10.1](https://love2d.org/#download) installed for your system)
+ * Love file releases (runs anywhere, but only if you have [Love 0.10.1](https://love2d.org/#download) installed for your system)

-On unix-likes (including OSX), you can execute this from the command-line to start the love file.
-On graphical systems, double-click.
+With the love file releases, on unix-likes (including OSX), you can execute this from the command-line to start the love file.
+On graphical systems, you can also just double-click the file.

 ```
 love .